flowerinthenight/go-windows-service-etw/README.md

 # Windows service in Go

 This service is based on [this](https://godoc.org/golang.org/x/sys/windows/svc/example) example.
-The aim is to have a minimal ETW support for real-time logging which is helpful in debugging Windows.
+The aim is to have a minimal ETW support for real-time logging which is helpful in debugging Windows services.

 # ETW DLL